Costco Deavas Hot Chocolate Bombs Review

 The Costco Deavas hot cocoa bombs come in three different flavors, dark chocolate, milk chocolate and salted caramel.
 The bombs have a chocolate shell and a hollow center that is filled with mini marshmallows.

-My favorite flavor is the salted caramel, followed by the milk chocolate and my least favorite was dark chocolate.
 These are so much better than the BomBombs but they’re still not great tasting.

-These cocoa bombs have a cheap-chocolate aftertaste, kind of like a cardboard or metallic flavor.
+These cocoa bombs have a cheap chocolate aftertaste, kind of like a cardboard or metallic flavor.
 The chocolate doesn’t completely melt into the milk and sinks to the bottom of the mug so you need to constantly stir your hot chocolate.

 Cost